-Please note that all SkyVerge extensions for WooCommerce will require PHP 5.6 or newer as of March 2019.
-This means that you will not be able to update any extensions once they require PHP 5.6 without first upgrading your server’s PHP version.
+Please note that all SkyVerge extensions for WooCommerce have required PHP 5.6 or newer as of March 2019.
+This means that you will not be able to update any extensions that require PHP 5.6 without first upgrading your server’s PHP version.

 What is PHP?